angular/angular/aio/content/start/start-routing.md

     By injecting `ActivatedRoute`, you are configuring the component to use a service.
     The [Managing Data](start/start-data "Try it: Managing Data") step covers services in more detail.

-1. In the `ngOnInit()` method, subscribe to route parameters and fetch the product based on the `productId`.
+1. In the `ngOnInit()` method, extract the `productId` from the route parameters and find the corresponding product in the `products` array.

     <code-example path="getting-started/src/app/product-details/product-details.component.1.ts" header="src/app/product-details/product-details.component.ts" region="get-product">
     </code-example>

     The route parameters correspond to the path variables you define in the route.
+    To access the route parameters, we use `route.snapshot`, which is the `ActivatedRouteSnapshot` that contains information about the active route at that particular moment in time.
-The URL that matches the route provides the `productId`.
+    The URL that matches the route provides the `productId` .
     Angular uses the `productId` to display the details for each unique product.

 1. Update the `ProductDetailsComponent` template to display product details with an `*ngIf`.
     If a product exists, the `<div>` renders with a name, price, and description.